Self-Pay Options and Health Insurance Information

 Many patients come to us because we have made hernia surgery affordable for most.
 For the absolute most common hernias (inguinal and umbilical hernias) that make up the majority of what we do, we have done the work for you and have negotiated a special low self-pay discount rate with our preferred anesthesia providers and preferred surgical facilities.
 We have negotiated the best all-inclusive price we are aware of.

 It is one of our missions to make hernia surgery affordable to as many people as possible.
 Toward that goal, we offer the absolute best self-pay FLAT FEE of $4000 for standard open umbilical and inguinal hernia repairs, plus the cost of the individual mesh implant if used.
 The price of the mesh varies by the type and size of the mesh used, but ranges from $58.00 - $800.00.
-This is the actual cost of the mesh from the manufacturer, and it is not marked up at all by the surgical facility or our practice.
+This is the actual cost of the mesh from the manufacturer, and it is not marked up at all by our practice or the surgical facility.
 You pay the actual discounted rate offered directly to the surgical facility by the manufacturer or supplier.

 So, as stated, other than the actual cost of the mesh (if used), the self-pay fee is ALL INCLUSIVE, and there are no additional fees, hidden charges, or surprise costs.
 The remaining facility fees, anesthesiologist services, and surgeon services, are all included for the ONE LOW COST.
 There is simply no way to further decrease the cost for operating room time, medications for surgery, preoperative nursing care, supply costs, cleaning and sterilization costs, physician care, and postoperative nursing care.
 All follow up visits and post operative care are also included in the self-pay price.